Maya-Arteaga/Morphology/README.md

 (Green, 2022; Reddaway, 2023).

 Detecting subtle changes in microglial morphology throughout the spectrum would provide an early indication of its immediate responses to local environmental signals, given its irritability to microenvironment cues (Stratoulias, 2019; Siegert, 2022).
-In this context, most analyses have been restricted in terms of the number or type of features used in their analyses.
+However, most analyses have been restricted in terms of the number or type of features used in their analyses.
 The most widely used methods for analyzing microglial morphology are: 1) Fractal analysis; 2) Skeleton analysis; 3) Cell body area and perimeter; and 4) Sholl analysis (Green, 2022).